cresset-template/cresset/README.md

 # The Docker Template for Universal PyTorch Source-Builds

 ## Preamble
-Tremendous academic effort has gone into the design and implementation of efficient neural networks in recent years to cope with the ever-increasing amount of data on ever-smaller and more efficient devices.
+A tremendous academic effort has gone into the design and implementation of efficient neural networks in recent years to cope with the ever-increasing amount of data on ever-smaller and more efficient devices.
 Yet, as of the time of writing, most researchers are unaware of even the most basic acceleration techniques for deep learning on GPUs.